About Tai Chi & Qi Gong

 Q: If I am not sure that I am doing Tai Chi or Qi Gong correctly, am I still gaining benefits from practicing?

 A: Yes you will still get benefits from practicing as long as you can relax during your practice.
 The total relaxation is easier said than done.
 It takes a lot of practice.
-It is still better to do Tai Chi correctly if you have the chance to learn from well-trained teachers, or pay attention to Fundamental practice, such as Tai Chi Basics, Cat Walk 1 to 4 (Tai Chi walk), Horse Stance, etc. I have video (DVD) Tai Chi basics which helps people to build foundation for learning Tai Chi correctly.
+It is still better to do Tai Chi correctly if you have the chance to learn from well-trained teachers, or pay attention to Fundamental practice, such as Tai Chi Basics, Cat Walk 1 to 4 (Tai Chi walk), Horse Stance, etc. I have a program “10-Week Tai Chi” that you can find videos from web: www.draihankuhn.com

 Q: What should I wear when I practice Tai Chi and Qi Gong?